nickserv/danamccurdy.com/_posts/2017-08-21-an-ecology-of-spirit.md

 of emotional violence
 tossed carelessly into its depths.

-And just as the Earth,
-our Mother,
-has graced us
-with this beautiful
-and nurturing home,
-so has our own genius
-bequeathed us these digital waters, in which we are privileged
-to float together
-in a shared world
-of feelings and ideas.
+And just as the Earth, our Mother, has graced us with this beautiful and nurturing home, so have we been gifted, through own brilliance, with this digital ocean, in which we are privileged to share a universe of feelings and ideas.

-So, as we each drift
+So, as we drift
-in our little boats of identity, there is a chance, each time, before we toss our mental progeny into the depths around us, to stop and wonder,
+in our little boats of identity, there is a chance for each of us, as we toss our minds' progeny into the depths around us, to pause, and wonder,
 "If this were the only thing
 that comprised this sea,
-would this be the kind of sea
+would these be the kind of waters
-I would choose
+I would choose for myself
-for myself and others
+and those I love
 to swim in?"